lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving a Complex UITableView Using VIPER.md

         presenter.eventViewReady()
     }
 }

-extension TransactionListViewController: TransactionListPresenterOutput {

-    func showReport() {
-        tableView.reloadData()
-    }
-}
 ```
 I have made three additions.
 - I overrode `awakeFromNib()` ,
-- i added a property called `presenter`, and
+- I added a property called `presenter`, and
-- i added a method called `showReport`, which I will discuss later.
+- I added a method called `showReport`, which I will discuss later.

+I made one more very significant change: the ViewController is no longer responsible for knowing where the data comes from.

+Storyboards are a very important part of my workflow because of their visual layout and resulting documentation.
+Even though I'm implementing VIPER, I definitely want to continue using Storyboards to define ViewController layouts.

+`awakeFromNib()` is called immediately after the ViewController is constructed and the outlets are set.
+This is the perfect place to call the Connector to configure the remainder of the VIPER stack.

 As I mentioned previously, the VIPER stack must be configured, or more specifically, connected.
 I have allocated the configuration responsibility to a class I call the Connector.

-Storyboards are a very important part of my workflow because of their visual layout capabilities and documentative qualities.
-Even though I'm implementing VIPER, I definitely want to continue using storyboards to define ViewController layouts.

-`awakeFromNib()` is called immediately after the ViewController is constructed and the outlets are set.
-This is the perfect place to call the Connector to configure the remainder of the VIPER stack.

-You might have noticed that the presenter property has not been set.
+You might have noticed that the `presenter` property has not been set.
 This is because it will be set by the Connector.

 ### The Connector